Shinzo Abe: Japan's longest-serving prime minister

 Tokyo (AFP) – Shinzo Abe smashed records as Japan's longest-serving prime minister, championing ambitious economic reform and forging key diplomatic relationships while weathering scandals.

-Nearly two years after poor health forced him to leave office, the 67-year-old was feared dead after apparently being shot during a campaign event on Friday.
+Nearly two years after poor health forced him to leave office, the 67-year-old was shot during a campaign event in the western region of Nara on Friday.

+He was transported to a local hospital and died there almost five hours later, hospital officials said.

-Abe was a sprightly 52 when he first became prime minister in 2006, the youngest person ever to occupy the job.
+Abe was a sprightly 52 when he first became prime minister in 2006, the youngest person to occupy the job in the postwar era.

 He was seen as a symbol of change and youth, but also brought the pedigree of a third-generation politician groomed from birth by an elite, conservative family.